inokufu-open/learning-object-quality-audit/educationalResource.md

 https://www.researchgate.net/profile/Robin_Kay/publication/228623072_Evaluating_the_Learning_in_Learning_Objects/links/0fcfd508e70fae7a23000000/Evaluating-the-Learning-in-Learning-Objects.pdf

 **4**
-"Margaret Haughey of the University of Alberta and Bill Muirhead of the University of Ontario Institute of Technology offers a study on the assessment of learning objects in the context of teaching in the K-12 sector.
-They ""describe the developments in the K-12 sector, the arguments around LO characteristics and the development of an assessment profile"".
-The main goal of the analyses is to ""identifying characteristics of importance for the teachers"".
+Margaret Haughey of the University of Alberta and Bill Muirhead of the University of Ontario Institute of Technology offers a study on the assessment of learning objects in the context of teaching in the K-12 sector.
+They "describe the developments in the K-12 sector, the arguments around LO characteristics and the development of an assessment profile".
+The main goal of the analyses is to "identifying characteristics of importance for the teachers".
 They list 14 criteria divided into 5 categories :
 Integrity
 Usability